 Our program runs from September through May.

-We have also extended our class schedule to 9:00 AM-12:00 PM for the new year as well as offer an option to further extend the morning session until 1:45 PM
+Our class schedule is from 9:00 AM-12:00 PM with an option to further extend the morning session until 1:45 PM

 You are encouraged to make an appointment to tour the school and meet the staff